Bryson Apartment Hotel: Early success

 When the new building opened in January 1913, it was met with glowing praise.
 The Los Angeles Times called it "magnificent" and opined that it "is probably the finest apartment-house west of New York City, comparing favorably with the splendid apartment-houses and apartment-hotels in the Riverside drive district of Manhattan."
-When Bryson had announced his plans, some thought Los Angeles was too small to support "an institution of this character," but the building proved to be a success.
+When Bryson announced his plans, some thought Los Angeles was too small to support "an institution of this character," but the building proved to be a success.
 In fact, the building was fully occupied within two days of its opening.
 In 1915, the building was sold for $1.25 million ($ million today), nearly 70% more than it had cost to build just three years earlier.

 In its early years, The Bryson was reportedly a favorite location for the "beautiful people" of the day."
 It was the only high-rise and the dominant feature on Wilshire Boulevard for many years.
 It was not until 1921 that The Bryson was joined by the Ambassador Hotel on Wilshire, followed by The Gaylord in 1924, The Arcady in 1927 and Bullocks Wilshire in 1929.